 James Ward-Prowse scored his 17th Premier League free-kick goal in Southampton’s surprise win over Chelsea at Stamford Bridge on 18 February 2023.
 The strike was the only goal of the game in a 1-0 victory, and the sixth time in Premier League history that JWP had scored a winner with a direct free kick.

-Thirteen of his 17 free-kick goals have come away from home, including the last eight in a row, meaning that he’s the most prolific scorer of Premier League free kicks in away matches – two more than Beckham managed on the road (11).
+Thirteen of his 17 free-kick goals have come away from home, including the last eight in a row, meaning he is the most prolific scorer of Premier League free kicks in away matches – two more than Beckham managed on the road (11).

 His first attempt at goal from a direct free kick in the Premier League came on 2 November 2013, just under 10 years ago.
-Since then, he’s converted an astonishing 14.5% of free-kick shots at goal (17 of 117), which is way higher than any other player to have scored at least nine across the top five European leagues across this timeframe.
-Compare this to a player like Cristiano Ronaldo (4.9% conversion, scoring eight goals) and its evident just how deadly Ward-Prowse is from set-pieces.
+Since then, he’s converted an astonishing 14.3% of free-kick shots at goal (17 of 119), which is way higher than any other player to have scored at least nine across the top five European leagues across this timeframe.
+Compare this to a player like Cristiano Ronaldo (4.9% conversion, scoring eight goals) and it’s evident just how deadly Ward-Prowse is from set-pieces.

 Since 2006-07, when Opta has detailed free kick data from all five of the top European leagues, only Messi (41) and Ronaldo (31) have scored more free-kick goals in league competition, but the only player that beats Ward-Prowse’s conversion rate from these scenarios is Brazilian midfielder Diego, formerly of Atlético Madrid, Juventus, Werder Bremen and Wolfsburg.
 He was able to convert a brilliant 15.5% of his free kick shots into goals across this period.